salesforce/logai/README.md

 The volume of logs are huge for complex distributed systems, such as cloud, search engine, social media, etc. Log analytics, are tools for developers to process huge volume of raw logs and generate insights, in order to better handle system operations.
-While artificial intelligence (AI) and machine learning (ML) technologies are proven to be capable to improve productivity in a lot of domains, recently more and more AI tools are integrated in log analytics solutions, in both commercial and opensource software.
+While artificial intelligence (AI) and machine learning (ML) technologies are proven to be capable to improve productivity in a lot of domains, recently more and more AI tools are integrated in log analysis solutions, in both commercial and opensource software.
 However, there is still no sufficient toolkit that can handle multiple AI-based log analysis tasks in uniform way.
-We introduce LogAI, an one-stop toolkit for AI-based log analytics.
+We introduce LogAI, an one-stop toolkit for AI-based log analysis.
 LogAI provides AI and ML capabilities for log analysis.
 LogAI can be used for a variety of tasks such as log summarization, log clustering and log anomaly detection.
 LogAI adopts the same log data model as OpenTelemetry so the developed applications and models are eligible to logs from different log management platforms.
 LogAI provides a unified model interface and